ProductTryOn

 Back to blog

-5 min readProductTryOn Team
+12 min readProductTryOn Team

 What Is Virtual Try-On?
-The Complete Guide for Ecommerce Stores
+Complete 2026 Guide

 For ecommerce merchants, virtual try-on solves the single biggest obstacle to online shopping: customers cannot physically interact with products before buying.
 That gap drives return rates as high as 50% in fashion and accounts for over $800 billion in annual return costs across the industry.